TimoPyhalahti/2020_SKH_demo/README.md

 ## Development

-You can set the project with
+You can set up the project with

     npm install